GCC-Future-Engineers-2026/GCC-fe-code-2026/README.md

 **Tradeoffs**

 We have had multiple tradeoffs due to the changes we made with the design.
 We increased the value of steering, but we had to make the robot slower as a result.
 Our robot was also braced for better stability, but the tradeoff is our robot's width is longer.
+Due to its bigger width, when it does a sharp turn it might hit the robot with its backside.

 ## 7.2 Robot Programming
 We had many problems in our old code and we made many improvements since then.
 We managed to complete the parking and made the AvoidBlocks command more consistent.
 We have also managed to make it go both clockwise and counterclockwise.